Dada: Berlin

 The groups in Germany were not as strongly anti-art as other groups.
 Their activity and art were more political and social, with corrosive manifestos and propaganda, satire, public demonstrations and overt political activities.
 The intensely political and war-torn environment of Berlin had a dramatic impact on the ideas of Berlin Dadaists.
 Conversely, New York's geographic distance from the war spawned its more theoretically driven, less political nature.
 According to Hans Richter, a Dadaist who was in Berlin yet "aloof from active participation in Berlin Dada", several distinguishing characteristics of the Dada movement there included: "its political element and its technical discoveries in painting and literature"; "inexhaustible energy"; "mental freedom which included the abolition of everything"; and "members intoxicated with their own power in a way that had no relation to the real world", who would "turn their rebelliousness even against each other".

 In February 1918, while the Great War was approaching its climax, Huelsenbeck gave his first Dada speech in Berlin, and he produced a Dada manifesto later in the year.
 Following the October Revolution in Russia, by then out of the war, Hannah Höch and George Grosz used Dada to express communist sympathies.
 Grosz, together with John Heartfield, Höch and Hausmann developed the technique of photomontage during this period.
 Johannes Baader, the uninhibited Oberdada, was the "crowbar" of the Berlin movement's direct action according to Hans Richter and is credited with creating the first giant collages, according to Raoul Hausmann.

 After the war, the artists published a series of short-lived political magazines and held the First International Dada Fair, 'the greatest project yet conceived by the Berlin Dadaists', in the summer of 1920.
 As well as work by the main members of Berlin Dada (Grosz, Raoul Hausmann, Hannah Höch, Johannes Baader, Huelsenbeck and Heartfield), the exhibition also included the work of Otto Dix, Francis Picabia, Jean Arp, Max Ernst, Rudolf Schlichter, Johannes Baargeld and others.
 In all, over 200 works were exhibited, surrounded by incendiary slogans, some of which also ended up written on the walls of the Nazi's Entartete Kunst exhibition in 1937.
 Despite high ticket prices, the exhibition lost money, with only one recorded sale.

 The Berlin group published periodicals such as Club Dada, Der Dada, Everyman His Own Football, and Dada Almanach.
 They also established a political party, the Central Council of Dada for the World Revolution.

+Dresden

+A smaller Dada circle developed in Dresden from 1919 around the composer Erwin Schulhoff and artists including Otto Dix, Otto Griebel and Kurt Günther.
+Schulhoff's Fünf Pittoresken (Five Picturesques, 1919), dedicated to George Grosz, included the movement In futurum, whose notation consists entirely of rests.
+In 1921 Dix, Griebel and the painter Sergius Winkelmann participated in the publication of the Dada journal Moloch.
+Dada-related performances and activities in Dresden continued into 1922.